Rathcoole, County Dublin: Amenities

-Rathcoole has a well-maintained landscaped park, run by South Dublin County Council, at the eastern end of the village.
-There is also a community centre which caters for local events and training courses.
+Rathcoole has a landscaped park, run by South Dublin County Council, at the eastern end of the village.
+There is also a community centre which hosts local events and training courses.

-There is a small supermarket, a bank and a credit union, and two service stations on the N7.
+There is a small supermarket, a bank, a credit union, and two service stations on the N7.
 One of Rathcoole's best-known pubs is An Poitin Stil, which is built on the site of an original inn dating back to 1649.
 The other pubs in the area are Muldowneys, Baurnafea House, and The Rathcoole Inn.

 A pub existed for many years a short distance outside the town on the Naas Road (now N7) named The Blackchurch Inn.
-On 11 November 2019 it was closed temporarily by the Food Safety Authority of Ireland due to high levels of E.coli and coliforms which were found in drinking water and ice samples during an inspection, but re-opened some days later.
-The pub is closed as of April 2022.
+For a number of days in November 2019, this pub was temporarily closed by the Food Safety Authority of Ireland due to high levels of E.coli and coliforms which were found in drinking water and ice samples during an inspection, but re-opened some days later.
+The pub was closed as of April 2022.